ortheast Regional Honors Council

 Education

-The traumatic violence that rocked the city of Pittsburgh has touched our nation’s schools as well – repeatedly and tragically.
-The education strand invites proposals that focus on one of our most important social institutions – our schools – and the role education plays in combatting intolerance with understanding.
-There are many possibilities for important and creative analysis within this strand: proposals might focus on curriculum, teaching practices, student activism, or cultural representations of teachers, students, and schools—among other possibilities.
-What effects has violence had on the operation of schools?
-What role can education play in restoring community, recovering from loss, and building the resilience of communities, families, and individuals?
-What do current debates about what is and is not appropriate material for our nation’s schools reveal about our beliefs and values?
-And perhaps most importantly, what education will best prepare young citizens for the challenges ahead?
+The Education track is the place for proposals that focus on one of our most important social institutions – our schools.
+There are many possibilities for important and creative analysis within this track: proposals might focus on curriculum, teaching practices, student activism, or cultural representations of teachers, students, and schools—among other possibilities.
+What role must our educational system play in the creation of impactful, upstanding citizens?
+What role should education play in resolving cultural and political conflicts?
+And perhaps most importantly, what education will best prepare young citizens and future innovators for the challenges and opportunities ahead?
+This disciplinary track welcomes presentations in any presentation format.

 strand descriptions